Banana Oatmeal Muffins

 5. Scoop into 12 muffin cups and bake 18–22 minutes.

-6. Cool completely for best texture.
+6. Cool completely before enjoying for best texture.

-Nutrition fact (per muffin): Calories: 120, Total fat 4gm, Saturated fat 1gm, Sodium 131mg, Total carbohydrates 18gm, Fiber 1.5gm, Sugar: 4gm, Protein 4gm
+Nutrition facts (per muffin): Calories: 120, Total fat: 4gm, Saturated fat: 1gm, Sodium: 131mg, Total carb: 18gm, Fiber: 1.5gm, Sugar: 4gm, Protein: 4gm.

 Share: